Best RX 6750 XT Graphics Card

 The factory overclock of the ASUS Radeon RX 6750 XT STRIX OC is 2694 MHz, and in-game clock speeds seem to stay near that number.

-But, if you want to get more out of your STRIX card, there’s plenty of overclocking room.
+But, if you want to get more out of your STRIX card, there’s considerable overclocking room.
 Various reviewers have managed to push the card over 2850 MHz.
 Likewise, Techpowerup has managed to overclock the card to 2873 MHz.

 Thermals And Acoustics

-Even though this is a pretty big card, its cooling does not impress that much.
+Even though this is a substantial enormous card, its cooling does not impress that much.
 With the Quiet BIOS, the card gets up to 60 degrees Celsius, lower than the MSI variant, but noise levels reach up to 35 dBA.

-With the default BIOS, temperatures drop to 57 degrees Celsius, and noise bumps up to 38 dBA.
+With the default BIOS, temperatures drop to 57 degrees Celsius, and noise rises to 38 dBA.

 The Pros: